 Documents for interrailing

-Passport, tickets, flight and train info, travel insurance details, rail tickets In the past we’ve packed all of these docs together in a ziplock bag.
-It’s roomy enough for extra bits and pieces and keeps important things dry and safe from rain, damp towels or leaky suncream.
+Passport, tickets, flight info, travel insurance details, rail tickets, seat reservations, train times: In the past we’ve packed important documents together in a ziplock bag.
+It keeps things dry and safe from rain, damp towels or leaky suncream.
+Even though some tickets are served online these days it’s still a good idea to keep paper copies of information.

 Or a travel money belt has the dual purpose of keeping passport and docs in one place and being wearable too.

 Some currency and bank card.
-The boys hate carrying change but a few euro notes are useful at the start of a journey.
-For the rest of the time Ed tucks his bank card into his phone case – double jeopardy if it’s lost or stolen of course.
+The boys hate carrying change but a few euro notes are always useful to have around.
+For the rest Ed tucks his bank card into his phone case – double jeopardy if it’s lost or stolen of course.
 It’s worth researching the best card to take too.
-This site has tips on good debit or credit cards for travel to help avoid transaction fees, cash withdrawal fees or interest charges overseas.
+MoneySavingExpert has tips on finding the right debit card or credit card for international travel to help avoid transaction fees, cash withdrawal fees or interest charges overseas.

 Waterproof bag for phone.
-Nick always packs one of these and I do as well.
-He says they’re very handy on the beach or in a kayak to protect a phone from sand and splashing.
-I use an additional one for keys, currency and lipbalm on the beach.
-Conveniently they come in a pack of two.
+They’re very handy on the beach or in a kayak to protect a phone from sand and splashing.
+I use one for keys, currency and lipbalm on the beach too.

 This Waterproof Pouch bag and phone case looks great for beach trips.

 Power bank for extra phone charging.
 An essential piece of kit for all travellers.
-Keep it charged up and it’ll really come into its own on the train or at a festival.
-Nick has an Anker Power Bank which I borrow a lot as well.
+Keep a portable battery pack charged up and it’ll come into its own on the train or at a festival.
+This Anker Power Bank is a small and lightweight portable charger.

 Portable Bluetooth speaker Ed and friends always take a bluetooth speaker.
 It’s handy for music wherever they’re staying and Ed’s has survived unscathed to go on multiple trips.
-This Sony compact portable speaker has great reviews and is waterproof and dustproof which sounds an excellent idea.
-Lots of colours to choose from too – including black – and comes with a detachable carrying strap.
+This Sony wireless portable compact bluetooth speaker has great reviews and is waterproof and dustproof which sounds an excellent idea.
+Different colours to choose from too and comes with a detachable carrying strap.

 Belt pouch.
-I picked up some incredibly light, stretchy beltbags a few years ago in a travel shop.
-They’ve been really useful extra ‘pockets’ on trips when we’ve wanted to conceal money, bank cards or phones under whatever we’re wearing.
-This is very similar:
+Light, stretchy belt pouches are useful extra ‘pockets’ on trips when you want to conceal money, bank cards or a phone under whatever you’re wearing.

 Flexible refillable water bottle.
-Our platypus water bottle, click here has gone interrailing twice.
-It’s the 500ml size so not at all bulky when full.
+Our platypus water bottle is the 500ml size so not at all bulky when full.
 Platypus give exhaustive instructions for cleaning involving bicarb of soda or lemon juice, if hot soapy water isn’t enough.

-Sunglasses I’m including them here rather than the clothes section because they’re an essential.
-European sun can be dazzling and you don’t want to rely on a dodgy pair from a souvenir shop.
+Sunglasses European sun can be dazzling and you don’t want to rely on a dodgy pair from a souvenir shop.
 Can’t go wrong with Raybans.

 Travel pillow.
 A comfy little 100% cotton flannel travel pillow and slip won’t take up much space.
 It has its own drawstring bag to squish it down neatly to pack.
-Very welcome when you’re desperate for some shuteye on the train.
+Very welcome when you’re desperate for some shuteye on long train journeys.
 Ours has been on several trips and also in and out of the washing machine.
-Several colours and patterns to choose from.

 Sleeping bag liner.
 Useful in the case of doubtful hotel or hostel cleanliness.
 A sleeping bag liner is also handy in places that only provide a duvet even in the height of summer.

 Travel towel.
 A ‘proper towel’ takes up ridiculous amounts of room in a backpack and never dries out once wet.
 And then it becomes smelly.
-These fast-drying microfibre travel towels come in a range of colours and sizes.
-They have a handy press stud fastening so can be easily hung up on a branch or parasol.
-Luckily Airbnbs often provide towels too so this might be all you’ll need.
+These quick drying microfibre travel towels have a handy press stud fastening so can be easily hung up on a branch or parasol.
+Since Airbnbs often provide towels this might be all you’ll need.

-If the trip is going to include beaches then these sand-free microfibre towels would be a great option.
+If the trip is going to include beaches then a lightweight, compact, quick-dry and sand- free microfibre towel would be a great option.
+These Dock & Bay towels were featured on BBC’s Dragon’s Den.
+Lots of stripy colours to choose from too.

 Packing cubes.
 Not something my boys have used!
 But a friend of Ed’s says they make a big difference to packing in a rucksack.
-Pack all the t-shirts together in cubes like these and they’ll be easy to spot in the main compartment of your bag.
-They’ll be a lot less crumpled too.
+Pack all the t-shirts together in cubes like these and they’ll be easy to spot and a lot less crumpled too.
 Get really organised and have a cube for each category of clothing.
-These are an affordable option that the whole family can use.

 Carbon monoxide alarm.
-We’ve read about shocking holiday tragedies: a faulty gas appliance in rented accommodation can leak deadly carbon monoxide.
+A faulty gas appliance in rented accommodation can leak deadly carbon monoxide.
 It is odourless and tasteless.
 We use detectors in our own homes so why do we assume that holiday stays are automatically safe?
 And I can’t say I’ve found detectors in many Airbnbs in Europe.
 Project Shout promotes awareness.
 We carry a Kidde on trips.

-The Osprey Europe Ultralight Washbag roll is a more sophisticated version that gets great reviews.
-It would make a really useful gift too.
+This Osprey Europe Ultralight Zip Washbag is well made and gets great reviews.
+It would make a good gift too.

-Toothbrush, toothpaste, shower gel, shampoo, deodorant, shaving gel, razor, hair gel, comb etc. Your teens will know what they want to take.
+Toothbrush, toothpaste, shower gel or body wash, shampoo, deodorant, shaving gel, razor, hair gel, comb etc. These are the essential items but your teens will know what they want to take.

 We do a trolley dash round Boots or Superdrug for travel sizes.
 They aren’t cheap and I’d prefer a more sustainable solution but I find those empty refillable travel size bottles are fiddly to use and tricky to clean once you get home.